 - Replacing Engine Air Filter: $15-$80

 Based on rough averages, you can expect to pay between $50-$150 per month to maintain your vehicle.
 This number will be higher if you have a luxury car and lower if you have a more affordable vehicle.

 Use a Vehicle Maintenance Checklist

-Whether a particular section of your car needs maintenance is determined by what function it serves: something like a check engine light may require immediate service, while less frequent maintenance tasks can be done once every 3, 6, or even 12 months.
+Whether a particular section of your car needs maintenance is determined by what function it serves: something like a check engine light may require immediate service, while less frequent car repairs and maintenance tasks can be done once every 3, 6, or even 12 months.

 Every Two Years

 Annual maintenance will include checking anything related to your vehicle's ignition system.
 This means:

 - Spark plugs